On this Day, in 1848: Marx and Engels' Communist Manifesto was published - Kafkadesk

-On February 21, 1848, the Communist Manifesto, in which Karl Marx and Friedrich Engels called for a “forcible overthrow of all existing social conditions”, was published.
-Serving as a call for communist revolutions around the world throughout the following centuries, it has been recognized as one of the world’s most influential political documents.
+On February 21, 1848, Karl Marx and Friedrich Engels published The Communist Manifesto, one of the world’s most influential political documents, which later served as a call for communist revolutions around the world during the following centuries.

-During the early modern period in Europe, various groups of thinkers supporting communist ideas appeared.
-Notably, in his 1516 treatise Utopia, English writer Sir Thomas More portrayed a society based on common ownership of property administered by its leaders through the application of reason.
-Within a few centuries, various groups during the English Civil War propagated the redistribution of wealth on an egalitarian basis.

 In the 18th century, the French philosopher Jean Jacques Rousseau in his hugely influential The Social Contract, published in 1762, outlined the basis for a political order based on popular sovereignty rather than the rule of monarchs.
 His views proved influential during the French Revolution of 1789 in which various anti-monarchists, particularly the Jacobins, supported the idea of redistributing wealth equally among the people.

 As the Industrial Revolution advanced into the 19th century, socialist critics started blaming capitalism for creating a class of poor, urban factory workers and for widening the gulf between rich and poor.
-The egalitarian concepts of “communism”, which came into general use to describe those who hailed the left wing of the Jacobin Club of the French Revolution as their ideological forefather, became increasingly popular and led to a widespread intellectual rejection of laissez-faire capitalism on economic, philosophical and moral grounds.
+The egalitarian concepts of “communism”, which described those who hailed the left wing of the Jacobin Club of the French Revolution as their ideological forefather, became increasingly popular and led to a widespread intellectual rejection of laissez-faire capitalism on economic, philosophical and moral grounds.

 In the 1840s, German philosopher and sociologist Karl Marx, who was living in Belgium after fleeing the authorities in the German states, where he was considered a political threat, began publishing books in which he outlined his theories for a variety of communism, now known as Marxism.
 He was financially aided and supported by another German émigré, Friedrich Engels, with whom he founded the Communist Correspondence Committee in 1846.